The Parameter Reference (aka IO Reference)

-One of the fundamental concepts in reactor is the Parameter Reference, also called IO Reference.
-This is a text string that can be used to address any kind of parameter inside of Reactor.
-Parameter References are similar to URLs as encountered on websites, providing a consistent method for accessing and manipulating data.
+One of the fundamental concepts in Reactor is the Parameter Reference, also sometimes referred to as IO Reference.
+This is a text string used to address any parameter within Reactor.
+Parameter References are similar to URLs, providing a consistent method for accessing and manipulating data.
 The main groups of addressable parameters are:

 • Device Core Values